systemslab/popper-paper/paper/paper.md

-In general, tools that are hard to script e.g. because they don't provide a command-line interface (can only interact via GUI) or they only have a programmatic API for a non-interpreted language or, are "unpopperizable" tools.
+In general, tools that are hard to script e.g. because they don't provide a command-line interface (can only interact via GUI) or they only have a programmatic API for a non-interpreted language, are beyond the scope of Popper.

 ## Experiment Templates

-Researchers that decide to follow Popper are faced with a steep learning curve, especially if they have only used a couple of tools from the DevOps toolbox.
+Researchers that decide to follow Popper are faced with a steep learning curve, especially if they have only used a couple of tools from the DevOps toolkit.
 To lower the entry barrier, we have developed a CLI tool[^link:cli] to help bootstrap a paper repository that follows the Popper convention.